Lila Kitaeff Lakehart

 Lila has built program partnerships with organizations serving refugee youth, incarcerated youth, migrant youth, and many more under-served populations.

-In 2018 she led RadioActive’s first workshop series in Eastern Washington.
+In 2018 they led RadioActive’s first workshop series in Eastern Washington.

 Lila is a Seattle native and a Garfield High School alum.
-She is a graduate of Macalester College, with degrees in Communications and Cultural Studies: Film and Media.
+They are a graduate of Macalester College, with degrees in Communications and Cultural Studies: Film and Media.

 Lila spent eight years teaching media literacy and filmmaking to young women at Reel Grrls.

-She has led youth media programs for organizations including Adobe Youth Voices, Native Lens, Reel Queer Youth, and the World Affairs Council, as well as a pilot program for young women filmmakers in Nairobi.
-In 2011 she was named a Media Justice Leadership Fellow.
+They have led youth media programs for organizations including Adobe Youth Voices, Native Lens, Reel Queer Youth, and the World Affairs Council, as well as a pilot program for young women filmmakers in Nairobi.
+In 2011 Lila was named a Media Justice Leadership Fellow.

 An award-winning documentary filmmaker, Lila’s work has screened on PBS and the Documentary Channel, and been shown at film festivals around the world.
-She was a founding member of the Seattle Independent Media Center’s video collective, where she co-produced a weekly television show and a quarterly video magazine.
+They were a founding member of the Seattle Independent Media Center’s video collective, where they co-produced a weekly television show and a quarterly video magazine.

 Lila is also the founding host of a funk music show that has aired on KBCS 91.3FM since 2004.
-You can hear her every other Friday night spinning records as DJ Megabooty.
+You can hear them every other Friday night spinning records as DJ Megabooty.